terrytangyuan/distributed-ml-patterns/README.md

 ## About the book

 *Distributed Machine Learning Patterns* is filled with practical patterns for running machine learning systems on distributed Kubernetes clusters in the cloud.
-Each pattern is designed to help solve common challenges faced when building distributed machine learning systems, including supporting distributed model training, handling unexpected failures and dynamic model serving traffic.
-Real-world scenarios provide clear examples of how to apply each pattern, alongside the potential trade offs for each approach.
-Once you’ve mastered these cutting edge techniques, you’ll put them all into practice and finish up by building a comprehensive distributed machine learning system.
+Each pattern is designed to help solve common challenges faced when building distributed machine learning systems, including supporting distributed model training, handling unexpected failures, and dynamic model serving traffic.
+Real-world scenarios provide clear examples of how to apply each pattern, alongside the potential trade-offs for each approach.
+Once you’ve mastered these cutting-edge techniques, you’ll put them all into practice and finish up by building a comprehensive distributed machine learning system.

 ## About the reader